 Since I have discovered that succulents are the one variety of plants that I can manage to keep alive, I have gone a little succulent crazy.
-Our kitchen windowsill is crowed with little planters filled with jade and chalk fingers and hens and chicks.
+Our kitchen windowsill is crowded with little planters filled with jade and chalk fingers and hens and chicks.
 So when I stopped in our local garden center the other day, what did I do?
 I bought more succulents, of course.
 To be fair, the end result was this adorable little succulent terrarium complete with a garden gnome.
-Check out how I put the terrarium together.
+Check out how I put the gnome home succulent terrarium together.

 I found this hanging globe in the dollar section at Target a week or so ago.
 If your store no longer has them in stock, you can usually find them at craft or garden stores or you can use the links at the bottom of this post.
 I like that this globe also has a flat bottom, so it can sit on a window sill or be hung from the string.